Dentist Seattle, WA

 The digital generation of the x-ray also hosts its own benefits, including a wider range of grey-scale, which gives the dentists a larger amount of detail when it comes to analyzing the x-ray, and the use of the photo editing tools.
 Photo editing tools can be used to zoom in on the x-ray or to increase the contrast to better see abnormalities.
 These are not possible with a film x-ray.
 The most important benefit to a digital x-ray is that it uses 70% less radiation than the conventional method.
 This makes it even safer for our patients, especially for those who have x-rays more frequently than others.

 Summit Dental Care uses digital radiography to attain more accurate data about a patient's oral health in a safe, accurate and fast manner.
 We would never advise an x-ray if it could adversely affect your oral health.
-To book a consultation appointment with us now, call our office at 206-292-9980.
+To book a consultation appointment for digital radiography in Seattle, call our office at 206-292-9980